 Prevent small toys or objects from being put inside the cast.

-Elevate the cast above the level of the heart to decrease swelling.
+Raise the cast above heart level to decrease swelling.

 Encourage your child to move his or her fingers or toes to promote circulation.